-Statement No. 87, requires recognition of certain lease assets and liabilities for leases previously classified as operating leases and recognized as inflows or outflows of resources based on the payment provisions of the contract.
-It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
-Under this Statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources, thereby enhancing the relevance and consistency of information about governments' leasing activities.
-As a result of implementing this Statement, DART has recognized an additional \$763 in operating revenues.
+Statement No. 96, provides guidance on the accounting and financial reporting for subscription-based information technology arrangements (SBITAs) for government end users.
+This Statement (1) defines a SBITA; (2) establishes that a SBITA results in a right-to-use subscription asset-an intangible asset-and a corresponding subscription liability; (3) provides the capitalization criteria for outlays other than subscription payments, including implementation costs of a SBITA; and (4) requires note disclosures regarding a SBITA.
+As a result of implementing this Statement, DART has recognized an additional \$975 in operating expenses.
 To present comparative numbers with this Statement, prior years' amounts have been restated.
-The Statements of Net Position, Statements of Revenues, Expenses, and Changes in Net Position, and Statements of Cash Flows shown on pages 16, 17, 18, and 19 and note 27 reflect such restatements.
+The Statements of Net Position, Statement of Revenues, Expenses, and Changes in Net Position, and Statement of Cash Flows shown on pages 15, 16, 17, 18, and 19 and note 27 reflect such restatements.